sol239/java-fi-fullstack/README.md

 ### Running frontend with docker or docker-compose.

 When running the frontend with Docker or Docker Compose, you may encounter issues with the TradingView's LightweightChart's infinite data scroll feature.
+This issue in not present when running the frontend without Docker with `npm run dev`.

 ### Trade markers are not updating.